This is my review of the American Airlines AAdvantage credit card issued in the UK by MBNA.

 Remember that the American Airlines cards have a fee of almost 3% for foreign currency transactions.
 You may want to consider getting a separate card to use abroad which charges no foreign exchange fees, such as the Post Office Money Platinum card (free, no rewards) or the Lloyds Avios Rewards card (£24 fee, earns Avios).

-The earning rates are more impressive.
+The earning rates are impressive.
 1.5 miles per £1 on the Amex is as good as it gets at the moment on a free mileage card.
-The same goes for the Visa at 0.75 miles per £1, although you may still find a cashback card offers better value.
+The same goes for the Visa at 0.75 miles per £1.

 The application form can be found here.